joyent/conch-api/docs/modules/Conch::Route::Device.md

 - User requires the read/write role for the device, as well as the old and new builds
 - Controller/Action: ["set\_build" in Conch::Controller::Device](../modules/Conch%3A%3AController%3A%3ADevice#set_build)
 - Request: [request.json#/$defs/DeviceBuild](../json-schema/request.json#/$defs/DeviceBuild)
-- Response: Redirect to the updated device
+- Response: `204 No Content`, plus Location header

 ### `POST /device/:device_id_or_serial_number/hardware_product`